Andrettin/Wyrmsun/readme.txt

 - Chaincolt Foothills: The player now begins with 400 gold and 200 lumber (previously it was 200 gold and 100 lumber), and AI starting resources have been changed accordingly.
 - Chaincolt Foothills: The player now begins with Rugnur instead of an Axefighter, and his survival is necessary for victory.
 - Chaincolt Foothills: The gnomes' starting worker is now a Gnomish Worker instead of a Dwarven Miner.
+- Chaincolt Foothills: The raider player now begins the scenario with a Steelclad instead of an Axefighter, and with two extra dwarven Scouts, to make it more difficult to destroy him just by using one gnomish recruit to lure the guard out of the raider player's town.

 * Miscellaneous
 - New explosion graphics (by StumpyStrust and Jinn).